Photographic Artist bringing the outdoors in

 Years later, after art school I experimented with many camera techniques before becoming a photographic artist.
 I’ve travelled to nearly 60 countries in pursuit of the perfect location, before returning to my studio in London.

-My current projects include: The creation of very large (from 2m. to 8m. wide) prints, drawing on nature’s poetic reclamation of dry stone walls, which when viewed close up offer a clarity of detail far beyond the normal gaze: A set of similar sized - but vertical - pictures, challenging the conventions of landscape imagery: The Camberwell Beauties project where I’ve photographed - in extreme close up - some members of my local community, presented as 2m. wide prints: A more modest-sized series inspired by observing the nuances of Japanese culture through the prism of the elegantly placed bicycles: And the latest, a long-term study of a single, isolated, metropolitan Wild Cherry Tree through the seasons, which led to another series capturing images of other solitary semi-urbanised trees, presented as 3m. wide prints, and finally a portfolio of photographs of rusting relics of the American Dream called Forgotten Heroes.
+My projects include: The creation of very large (from 2m. to 8m. wide) prints, drawing on nature’s poetic reclamation of dry stone walls, which when viewed close up offer a clarity of detail far beyond the normal gaze: A set of similar sized - but vertical - pictures, challenging the conventions of landscape imagery: The Camberwell Beauties project where I’ve photographed - in extreme close up - some members of my local community, presented as 2m. wide prints: A more modest-sized series inspired by observing the nuances of Japanese culture through the prism of the elegantly placed bicycles: I've completed a long-term study of a single, isolated, metropolitan Wild Cherry Tree through the seasons, which led to another series capturing images of other solitary semi-urbanised trees, presented as 3m. wide prints, and finally a portfolio of photographs of rusting relics of the American Dream called Forgotten Heroes.